 How do I pick keywords I can rank for in 30 days?

-Look for queries where the top results include small sites, forums (Reddit, Quora), and thin affiliate pages.
-Use a tool like Ahrefs or Semrush to filter for KD under 10–15 and search volume 20–500, then manually inspect the SERP to confirm weak competition.
+Look for queries where the top results include small sites, forums like Reddit or Quora, and thin affiliate pages.
+Use a tool like Ahrefs or Semrush to filter for low keyword difficulty and search volumes between 20–500, then manually check the SERP to confirm that no major authority sites are dominating the first page.